Skip to main content Skip to footer

 ITIL best practices made simple a practical guide for modern IT teams

 This article serves as a practical guide to making ITIL work for your organization.
-You’ll learn how to apply the framework’s seven guiding principles, master the five foundational practices that drive service excellence, and measure success with meaningful metrics.
+You’’ll learn how to apply the frameworks 7 guiding principles, master the 5 foundational practices that drive service excellence, implement ITIL step by step, and measure success with meaningful metrics.
+We’ll also explore how platforms like monday service make it easier to put these practices into action and support your IT service delivery.

 Key takeaways